The center of the asymptotic Hecke category and unipotent character sheaves: The dihedral case

+The associator data computation works in the same way in the uncolored Temperley--Lieb category as done by Kauffman and Lins, see \cite{kauff1994}.
+However, in $\mathcal{H}_W^c$ we have two simple objects of any given length as a word can start in two different reflections.
+Note, that what is called \emph{$6j$-symbol}, i.e. the numerical data encoding the associator data, see \cite[Example 4.6.3]{EGNO}, therefore appears twice in the categorical data of $\mathcal{H}_W^c$, once for each color of the starting letter.
+Note further, that by \cite[Theorem 9.22]{IntroSoergel} the idempotent of $B_{w}$, with $w=st\ldots$ of length $k+1$, comes from the Jones--Wenzl idempotent of length $k$ inside the Temperley--Lieb category.
+Hence, the decrement of length by $1$.
+This is enough to describe the complete fusion structure of the asymptotic Hecke category associated to the middle cell in dihedral type.

-\begin{proposition} Let $n\geq 3$ and consider the Coxeter group $W$ of type $I_2(n)$.
-Let $c$ be the two-sided cell of $a$-value $1$.
-The asymptotic Hecke category $\mathcal{H}_W^c$ associated to $c$ has the following fusion data.\begin{itemize} \item The objects are labeled by elements of $c$: $B_{w}$ for $w\in c$. \item The monoidal product is as in \Autoref{eq:mult_jring}, where $j_x$ denotes the equivalence class of $B_x$ in the Grothendieck ring. \item The associators are given by \Autoref{eq:6jtypea} where for an object $B_x$ we plug in the length of $x$ minus one into the $6j$-symbol. \end{itemize} \end{proposition}
+\begin{corollary} Let $n+1=p\geq 3$ and consider the Coxeter group $W$ of type $I_2(p)$.
+Let $c$ be the subregular cell.
+The asymptotic Hecke category $\mathcal{H}_W^c$ associated to $c$ has the following fusion data.\begin{itemize} \item The objects are labelled by elements of the cell: $B_{w}$ for $w\in c$. \item The monoidal product is as in \Autoref{eq:mult_jring}, where $j_x$ denotes the equivalence class of $B_x$ in the Grothendieck ring. \item The associators are of the same form as for $A_n$-fusion rule categories, see \Autoref{ex:twistedZZ2ZZ}, where for an object $B_x$ we use the associators from $X_{\mathrm{len}(w)-1}$. \end{itemize} \end{corollary}